Improved Differentially Private Continual Observation Using Group Algebra: Our Techniques

 \subsubsection{Finding a factorization and bound on \texorpdfstring{$\gamma_{\op 2}(\decayingmatrix)$}{Lg}.}

 Now that we have defined an appropriate polynomial, we need to compute its factors.
-Unlike previous factorizations~\cite{dvijotham2024efficient, fichtenberger2023constant, henzinger2023almost, henzinger2024unifying}, we do not restrict ourselves to computing a factor such that $L$ and $R$ are real-valued lower-triangular matrices in this subsection; in Section \ref{sec:removingComplex} we show how to get real-valued and lower-triangular factors.
+Unlike previous factorizations~\cite{dvijotham2024efficient, fichtenberger2023constant, henzinger2023almost, henzinger2024unifying}, we do not restrict ourselves to computing a factor such that $L$ and $R$ are real-valued lower-triangular matrices in this subsection; instead we first compute factors and then show in Section \ref{sec:removingComplex} how to convert them into real-valued and lower-triangular factors using standard tricks.
 Our factorization follows from basic concepts in group-matrix theory: if we consider the coefficients of polynomial $a_f(x)$ to form the entries of the matrices (shown in \cref{eq:groupPatterndecayingmatrix}), then by Theorem \ref{thm:chalkley}, it suffices to find polynomials $b_f(x), c_f(x)$ such that

 Depending on the use case, such as accuracy or efficiency with respect to space and time, we can now find different factorizations, one of which can be that $b_f(x)=c_f(x)$.
 In \Cref{sec:proofComplexFactorization}, we show that \cref{eq:complexFactorization} is satisfied by using